joshuajong/gin-rummy/README.md

 # gin-rummy
-A basic implementation of Gin Rummy using Haskell
+A basic implementation of Gin Rummy using Haskell as part of Assignment 2 of FIT2102 Programming Paradigms